Note: In TurboTax, any reference to split income doesn't apply to pension income splitting.

 - Input all income, deduction, and tax credit info until you arrive at Pension Splitting.

-- On the Pension Splitting screen, select Yes, then select the name of the person whose pension income you wish to split, fill out all other boxes, and continue.
+- At Pension Splitting, select Yes, then select the name of the person whose pension income you wish to split, fill out all other boxes, and continue.

 - Select Continue.
 You've now completed the split pension election on your spouse/partner’s return.